 “Calm.
 Kindness.
 Kinship.
 Love,” Luthen says.
 “I’ve given up all chance of inner peace.
 I’ve made my mind a sunless space.
 I share my dreams with ghosts.”

-Luthen started his campaign against the Empire 15 years ago.
-He knows he will never live to see Palpatine’s reign come to an end, nor will he receive any recognition for his efforts.
-He has sacrificed his future and his humanity, to ensure the rest of the galaxy is free.
+He started his campaign against the Empire 15 years ago and knows he will never live to see Palpatine’s reign come to an end, nor will he receive any recognition for his efforts.
+He has sacrificed his future and his humanity to ensure the rest of the galaxy is free.
 The two men go their separate ways with their arrangement intact, knowing they will continue to sacrifice themselves for the greater good.

 Back on Ferrix

-You can watch “One Way Out” exclusively on Disney+.
-Episode 11 of Andor will be available to stream on Wednesday, November 16.
+Episode 11 of “Andor” will be available to stream on Wednesday, November 16th.